mogrady-professional/club-manager-chat/README.md

 - [x] webpack-cli@4.9.2
 - [x] webpack@5.70.0

-# Instructions for running the application locally in development
+# Instructions for running locally in development

 To run the application for the first time on a windows PC, clone or download the repo and run the following commands:

 - `npm install`
 - `npm run watch`

+Thereafter:
 `npm run watch` starts two command prompt windows;

 - webpack (Webpack is an open-source JavaScript module bundler.)